spences10/scottspence.com/posts/2019/10/31/build-an-mdx-blog/index.md

 ---

 <script>
-  import YouTube from '$lib/components/youtube.svelte' import Vimeo from '$lib/components/vimeo.svelte' import Details from '$lib/components/details.svelte'
+  import Details from '$lib/components/details.svelte' import { Vimeo, YouTube } from 'sveltekit-embed'
 </script>

 I have been a Gatsby user since around [v0 May 2017], at that time was